Double Cola Company: Since 2010

 In 2010 Diet Double-Cola was reformulated with Splenda to make it taste more like regular Double-Cola.
 Two years later the Double Cola was given new branding and packaging though the ingredients stayed exactly the same.

 In 2013 The Double Cola Company expanded its product line outside of that of just soft drinks.
-Quad Energy was released in 2012 in five different flavors all with energy-boosting ingredients.
-The same year The Double Cola Company tapped into the ever-growing coconut water market with MINŌKU Coconut Water.
-MINŌKU Coconut Water is ethically sourced in Thailand and is sold nationally in the US.
+Quad Energy, the company's first line of energy drinks, was released in 2012 in five different flavors; Berry Fusion, Lime Craze, Low Carb Kick, Orange Twist, and RE-Charge.
+The same year, The Double Cola Company released a coconut water product with MINŌKU Coconut Water.
+MINŌKU Coconut Water is sold under the claim of being ethically sourced in Thailand, and is sold nationally in the United States.

-The Double Cola Company has plans to release their newest product ZILI Tea in the near future in five different flavors.
+The Double Cola Company released ZILI Tea, a ready-to-drink tea brand, in 2013.
 The Double Cola Company website says, "ZILI Teas are all natural teas that harness the power of Mother Nature to hydrate, nourish, and satisfy."